AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 DemographicCheapest companyAverage annual cost of car insurance

-*On average, USAA offers cheaper rates for these profiles, but is available only to military members and their families.
+*On average, USAA offers cheaper rates for several profiles, but is available only to military members and their families.
+In many categories above, GEICO often provides the lowest rate for the general public.

 How to Save on Car Insurance in Utah